 Michelle Dufflocq: Good photography establishes credibility for a small business.
 It’s also really important in showcasing your business’s personality and what you have to offer.

-Liza Herland: Especially on social media, which is such a visual platform, photography is really the way you’re attracting people first.
+Liza Herlands: Especially on social media, which is such a visual platform, photography is really the way you’re attracting people first.
 It gets what you’re trying to say out into the world faster than anything else.

 Clover: What about a small business that doesn’t do much business online or have much of a social media presence?